 Angela, Cleobella's founder, first discovered and fell in love with woodblock printing on a trip to India.
 In 2006, she and her husband Jim quit their jobs, packed up their lives, and set off to travel the globe for a year.
 When designing the world trip, India was a must-visit for Angela.
 Her late aunt visited the country in the '70s, and Angela grew up marveling over her stories of India's cultural and spiritual aliveness.
 Once she finally visited the country herself, there was an instant connection.
 "India had my heart from the very beginning," she says.
 "I felt like I had been there before."
 On the trip, she encountered women selling gorgeous woodblock-printed wrap skirts made of recycled saris, which sparked the creation of Cleobella.

-The History and Importance of Woodblock Printing
+The History and Importance of Hand Woodblocking